Lillevik is located near Vik at Gimsøy, “in the middle” of Lofoten. It’s super quiet, yet central. The perfect base for exploring the Lofoten islands.

 Evenes airport (Narvik/Harstad)

-Cheaper than Svolvær, but also a longer drive.
+Cheaper than Svolvær, and larger airplanes, but also a longer drive.
 See Travel.

 As small as Svolvær airport, with different timetables.
 See Travel.

 Unstad is world famous for surfing, all year round.
-The water is cold, but that’s not a problem with proper gear.
-Both Lofoten surfsenter and Unstad Arctic Surf has everything you need, including courses for all levels of surfers.
+The water is cold, so you need proper gear: Both Lofoten surfsenter and Unstad Arctic Surf has everything you need, including courses for all levels of surfers.

 World famous, very popular.
 There can be a line of people waiting to take the “classic” photo of someone hanging on the rock above the beach.
 Go early or late to avoid crowds.
 See: Kvalvika beach hiking guide.

-The world’s best preserved fishing village, with a cod liver oil museum, some cafés and a cozy bakery.
-Please note: There is an entrance fee.
+The world’s best preserved fishing village, with a cod liver oil museum, some cafés and a tiny, cozy bakery.
+Please note: There is an entrance fee to limit crowds and to finance the preservation of the village.

-Reinebringen (448 m) offers Lofoten’s most fantastic views.
+Reinebringen (448 m) offers Lofoten’s most spectacular views.
 There is a stone stairway almost to the top.
 It’s very popular, and sometimes crowded, but worth it anyway.
 Go early or late to avoid crowds.
+Be careful – several people have died here.
 A daytrip by boat to Vindstad and Bunes beach (Bunesstranda) is also recommended.

 There are ferry connections to Bodø, Værøy and Røst.
+You can bring your car.
 See Travel.